-After observing, I spoke with Dr. Leigh Krietsch Boerner, Sweethome’s science editor who has a PhD in chemistry, and she gave me a great suggestion— wait 15 minutes after pouring the sparkling, then toss a Mentos into each glass to accelerate the nucleation process.
+After observing, I spoke with Leigh Krietsch Boerner, Sweethome’s science editor who has a doctorate in chemistry, and she gave me a great suggestion—wait 15 minutes after pouring the sparkling, then toss a Mentos into each glass to accelerate the nucleation process.
 Basically, whichever glass produces the most fizz is the one that has the most CO₂ remaining, meaning it was able to preserve the carbonation the longest.

 I did this experiment twice, the first time after letting each pour dissipate for 15 minutes.

 You can see some of the reaction here:

 I then repeated it after letting a new pour dissipate for 30 minutes.
 The results were practically identical: